 Life is full of collective experiences.
-Through these experiences we connect with others, all experiencing change, traumas, transitions and growth.
-How can you have the same experiences as others, but feel so alone?
+Through these experiences we connect with others, all experiencing change, transitions, and growth.
+Though, some of these experiences may leave you feeling isolated and alone.
 You may feel stuck or be having difficulty navigating life’s changes, challenges, or transitions.
 Collective Counseling Center will provide a safe place to explore your life transitions, feelings, and develop meaning out of the collective experience, leaving with a greater sense of self-compassion and growth.

 As individuals, we all are meant to connect and interact with one another.
 One of the things I love about providing therapy is the connections that I make with my clients.
 It is a rewarding experience to sit with people during times of incredible pain and witness these same individuals, learn, grow, and accomplish things that previously were thought to be unattainable.
 I've witnessed my clients learn how to value their own thoughts and feelings, establish healthy boundaries, build confidence and compassion in oneself, and make changes to live the life they desire.
 I believe that you will feel the compassion I have for my work and my clients come through in the connection that the therapeutic relationship builds.
 To experience the benefits of therapy, the relationship between the therapist and the client is essential.
 You need a therapist that you can trust, has compassion for you and the experiences you have gone through, and who has the professional training to empower you to achieve the goals you have set.
 I strive to create a safe place for you to feel comfortable, though if for some reason we do not connect, I will do my best to find another therapist that may be a better fit for you.
 My hope is although circumstances cannot always be changed, you will find healing through the therapeutic process and regain connection and fulfillment not only with others, but also within yourself.